MicrosoftDocs/customer-insights/ci-docs/export-sftp.md

 ## Known limitations

 - SFTP destinations behind firewalls are currently not supported.
-- If you are using an SSH key for authentication, Make sure you create your private key as PEM or SSH.COM format (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed#basic-example).
-If you are using Putty you can convert your existing private key by exporting is as Open SSH.
-Here is a list of currently supported private key formats: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key formatThe following private key formats are supported: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key format
+- If you use an SSH key for authentication, make sure you [create your private key](/azure/virtual-machines/linux/create-ssh-keys-detailed#basic-example) as PEM or SSH.COM format.
+If you are using Putty, convert your private key by exporting is as Open SSH.
+The following private key formats are supported:
+  - RSA in OpenSSL PEM and ssh.com format
+  - DSA in OpenSSL PEM and ssh.com format
+  - ECDSA 256/384/521 in OpenSSL PEM format
+  - ED25519 and RSA in OpenSSH key format
 - The runtime of an export depends on your system performance.
 We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
 - Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.